goodmami/pe/docs/guides/toml-dates.md

 work with only [datetime] classes as actions by restructuring the grammar, but it would be neither intuitive nor efficient.
-Here is a function that does what we want, but we still need to modify the grammar in order to capture the offset's sign.
+Here is a function that does what we want, but we still need to modify the grammar in order to capture the offset's sign and to separate the two alternative patterns so we can assign separate actions.

 ```python-console
 >>> def delta_to_tzinfo(sign: str, hours: int, minutes: int) -> datetime.tzinfo: